Data-Paul/pdf_processor/README.md

 If you encounter any issues:

 1. Make sure Python is properly installed and added to PATH
+2. Ensure Visual Studio Build Tools are installed
-2. Try running `install.bat` again
+3. Try running `install.bat` as administrator
+4. If build errors persist, try the Alternative Installation method
-3. Check the `pdf_processor.log` file for error messages
+5. Check the `pdf_processor.log` file for error messages
-4. Ensure you have write permissions in the output directory
+6. Ensure you have write permissions in the output directory

+Common Issues:
+- "Unknown compiler(s)" error: Install Visual Studio Build Tools
+- "Permission denied": Run as administrator
+- "Module not found": Try the Alternative Installation method
+- Missing folders: The installation scripts will create them automatically

 ## Development